avimanyu786/TrajectoryMergeAssist/paper/paper.md

 5. Navigate to the two "_trj" directories

-6. The 3 choices will be visible in the background terminal so that you can confirm your selections.
+6. The 3 choices will be visible in the background terminal so that the selections can be confirmed.

 7. Click on "Merge Trajectories"

-8. Wait until you see the "...Done!" message
+8. Wait until the "...Done!" message

 9. The new merged trajectory along-with the new "-out.cms" file can be found in the same working directory.